-This policy is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that John Pointon and Sons Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This policy is made pursuant to section 54 of the Modern Slavery Act 2015 and sets out the steps that Advanced Proteins has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced or child labour.
 We strictly prohibit any form of modern slavery and are committed to conducting business ethically and with integrity and have a number of effective policies and internal controls in place to safeguard against any form of modern slavery taking place within our business or supply chain.